 This single 10W PV panel we found was inadequate during inclement weather.

-One could add other items such as compost heaps, a vegetable garden and even a worm farm for kitchen waste, but these can be added later at minimal cost.
+One could and should consider other items such as compost heaps, a vegetable garden and even a worm farm for kitchen waste; these can be added later at minimal cost.

-Planting organic fruit trees take rather longer; purchasing a house with an established lemon and avocado tree would be a big plus.
+Establishing organic fruit trees takes rather longer; purchasing a home with flourishing lemon and avocado saplings would be a big plus.

-Five cardboard boxes to separate paper, plastic, glass, can and tetrapak waste is not difficult.
+Five boxes to separate paper, plastic and glass waste is not difficult; can and tetrapak too.

-With surplus electricity being produced by solar generators during the day when it's hot, running an aircondition unit can certainly be considered environmentally friendly.
+With surplus electricity being produced by solar generators during the day when it is hot, running an air-conditioning unit can certainly be considered environmentally friendly.

-Here is a tree down in our garden blown down in a massive wind storm.
+Here is a tree in our garden, blown down in a massive wind storm.
 After the chainsaw, I will use a hydraulic splitter to produce suitably sized logs.